temporalio/documentation/docs/application-development-guide.md

 #### Parent Close Policy

-A [Parent Close Policy](/concepts/what-is-a-parent-close-policy) determines what happens to a Child Workflow Execution if its Parent changes to a Closed status (Completed, Failed, or Timed out).
+A [Parent Close Policy](/concepts/what-is-a-parent-close-policy) determines what happens to a Child Workflow Execution if its Parent changes to a Closed status (Completed, Failed, or Timed Out).

 <Tabs
 defaultValue="go"